Move Forward Guide

 Can this Injury or Condition be Prevented?

-- Gradually increasing the intensity of an activity or sport.
+- Gradually increase the intensity of an activity or sport.
 Avoid pushing too hard, too fast, too soon.

-- Following a consistent strength and flexibility exercise program to maintain good physical conditioning, even in a sport’s off-season.
+- Follow a consistent strength and flexibility exercise program to maintain good physical conditioning, even in a sport’s off-season.

-- Wearing shoes that are in good condition and fit well.
+- Wear shoes that are in good condition and fit well.

 Real Life Experiences

-Samantha has suddenly increased her physical activity level, including daily workouts and outdoor sports.
-Two weeks ago, she added an intense bicycle workout and a high-energy dance class to her regimen.
-She bicycles a few hours in each session, and in the dance class she is learning to do high kicks while keeping her knee straight, which the students practice for 10 minutes in each class.
+Samantha is a 26-year-old sales manager who lives an active, athletic lifestyle.
+She hikes, swims, or bikes regularly, and plays pick-up sports with her friends.
+Two weeks ago, she added an intense “spinning” bicycle workout and a high-energy dance class to her regimen.
+She bicycles an hour in each spinning session; in the dance class, she’s learning to do high kicks while keeping her knee straight, which the students practice for 10 minutes in each class.
 She also practices on her own at home.

-A few days ago, Samantha began to feel a snapping in the front of her hip when she performed her high kicks, and when she straightened her leg out from the curled position required while riding her bike.
+A few days ago, Samantha began to feel a snapping in the front of her hip when she performed her high kicks, and when she straightened her leg from the curled position required for spinning and when riding her bike.
 At first there was no pain, just the weird sensation of the snapping.
-A day or two later, she noticed that there was some pain with the snapping.
-However, the pain did not occur when she was not lifting or extending her leg.
+A day or two later, she noticed some pain with the snapping, which eased when she didn’t lift or extend her leg.
+She decided to see her physical therapist.

 What Kind of Physical Therapist Do I Need?